CodeYourFuture/js-exercises/week-4/E-arrays-of-objects/README.md

 var kittens = [kitten1, kitten2, kitten3];
 ```

-You can also use all the functions for arrays that you've been learning in the past weeks (find, some, every, filter, map, forEach...).
+You can also use all the functions for arrays that you learned before: find, some, every, filter, map, forEach...
 As an example, we want to filter all the kittens who are less than 3 weeks old:

 ```js
 function isYoungerThan3Weeks(kitten) {